SushantDevHub/Amazon-frontend-clone/README.md

-This is Amazon-frontend-clone using html & css.
+This is Amazon-frontend-clone using Html & Css.
 # Amazon-frontend-clone